 - Is the service fully bilingual?
 Does your organization do business in Quebec or have French speaking employees?
 If so, it’s important to consider the level of bilingualism of the service offered.

-To learn more about Medisys On-Demand virtual health for your employees, click here.
+To learn more about Akira by TELUS Health virtual health for your employees, click here.

 2/ ASSESS THE PROVIDER’S LEVEL OF MEDICAL EXPERTISE

 As with any hot new technological innovation, everyone wants to jump on the proverbial bandwagon.
 With dozens of virtual care apps popping up in Canada, it’s hard to know which ones will go the distance.
 When considering a virtual care platform, look for a provider with a good reputation and a history of delivering quality healthcare in Canada.
-Companies like Medisys Health Group, a member of TELUS Health, which offers the virtual care service Medisys On-Demand have been providing healthcare in Canada for over 30 years.
-Medisys On-Demand is trusted by dozens of Canada’s top employers.
+Companies like Medisys Health Group, a member of TELUS Health, which offers the virtual care service Akira by TELUS Health have been providing healthcare in Canada for over 30 years.
+Akira by TELUS Health is trusted by dozens of Canada’s top employers.

 3/ REVIEW THE PLATFORM’S SECURITY FEATURES